deepakjnv880/gender-and-age-group-prediction/README.md

 # gender-and-age-group-prediction
-gender and age group prediction for human face
+gender and age group prediction of human face